sodium-friends/learntocrypto/problems/README.md

 In this workshop you will learn about cryptographic engineering without too much mathematics.
-We will be learning the cryptographic library called `libsodium`, which is in contrast to the `crypto` module in Node.js core, which is based on `openssl`.
-Libsodium is a collection of high-level cryptographic primitives which are misuse-resitant, meaning it is hard to get wrong.
+We will be learning the cryptographic library called `libsodium`, which is in contrast to the `crypto` module in Node.js core, which is based on `openssl`. `libsodium` is a collection of high-level cryptographic primitives which are misuse-resitant, meaning it is hard to get wrong.

 For this workshop we will be doing all out programming in Javascript on Node.js,